About Project Berlin

 The 2017 Livingstone Projects Berlin Prize (a two month residency and a solo exhibition at the gallery in The Hague) was awarded to Ruri Matsumoto (J/D) after her presentation in the exhibition Painting Now, curated by gallery artist and two-time Berlin Alumni Jan Wattjes and Livingstone Projects curator Jeroen Dijkstra, at Livingstone gallery The Hague.

-The next edition of this Biennial award in 2019 will be curated by gallery artist Raquel Maulwurf and Livingstone Projects curator Jeroen Dijkstra.
-The exhibition to precede the award will focus on drawing and works on paper; Drawing Now.
+The next edition of this Biennial award in 2019 will be curated by Livingstone Projects curator Jeroen Dijkstra.
+The exhibition to precede the award will celebrate five years Livingstone Projects Berlin.

-During the upcoming season of 2018-2019 we will present Koen Vermeule (Courtesy Gallery Borzo Amsterdam), Berend Strik (The residency was made possible with a grant by the Mondriaan Fund.
-Courtesy Gallery Fons Welters, Amsterdam), Ingrid Simons and Aaron van Erp.
+During the upcoming season of 2018-2019 we will present Koen Vermeule (Courtesy Gallery Borzo Amsterdam), Berend Strik (The residency was made possible with a grant by the Mondriaan Fund. courtesy Gallery Fons Welters, Amsterdam), Ingrid Simons, Aaron van Erp (courtesy Tim van Laere Gallery Antwerpen), Frank Ammerlaan (courtesy Upstream Gallery Amsterdam) and Kim Habers (courtesy LANGart Amsterdam).

 Livingstone Projects Berlin